celo-org/docs/docs/developer/viem/index.md

 ### With Celo

 THE TLDR is that passing a celo chain from `viem/chains` into the config of `createWalletClient` will enable any function that signs a transaction including `sendTransaction` and `writeContract` to accept `feeCurrency` in its parameters object.
+Don't care about feeCurrency?
+Leave it out to pay with CELO.

 ```ts
 // see viem docs for more info on setup